How to get Azure Multi-Factor Authentication

 How to turn on Azure Multi-Factor Authentication for Azure AD Administrators

 Users assigned the Global Administrator role in Azure AD tenants can enable two-step verification for their Azure AD Global Admin accounts at no additional cost.
-If you are using a Microsoft Account, you can register for multi-factor authentication here.
-If you are not using a Microsoft Account, turn on multi-factor authentication for Global Admins here.
+If you are using a Microsoft Account, you can register for multi-factor authentication using the guidance found in the Microsoft account support article, About two-step verification.
+If you are not using a Microsoft Account, turn on multi-factor authentication for Global Admins using the guidance found in the article How to require two-step verification for a user or group.

 How to get Azure Multi-Factor Authentication